Killerton estate produce

 With 20 farms, 50 acres of orchards and large areas of forest and woodland, Killerton estate is able to produce a range of sustainable, local products including meat, dairy, charcoal, firewood, flour, cider and apple juice.

-Killerton was recognised for its high quality sparkling cider, apple juice, honey, and flour when it won three National Trust Fine Farm Produce Awards this year.
+Killerton was recognised for its high quality sparkling cider, apple juice, honey, and flour when it won three National Trust Fine Farm Produce Awards in 2018.
 One of the estate's tenant farms, Burrow Farm also won an award.

 Killerton Medium Sparkling Cider was overall drinks winner for the second year